 - Your new bronze keepsake is then inspected and mounted to specifications

-American Bronzing Company and Memories in Bronze have a variety of mountings for your bronzed baby shoes.
+Bronzery and Memories in Bronze will bronze your baby shoes, and they have a variety of mountings for them.
 Options include bookends and frames mounted on quality wooden or marble bases, ornaments and more.

 For the Do-It-Yourselfer